com-480-data-visualization/com-480-project-datart/Milestone-reports/milestone1.md

 <p>The datasets for this vizualisation are splitted between the two countries we will base our vizualisation on.
 On one hand, we will process the data of the French election from 2002 to 2017 in parallel of the evolution of the French population per region and per department.
 On the other hand, we will process the equivalent datasets for the United Kingdoms.
+We obtained those datasets from french and UK government agencies.
+Hence, the quality of each dataset is overall trustworthy and great.

 </p>

 <h4><ins> French part </ins></h4>
 <h5> French election</h5>
-The datasets describing the results of the French election furnish the essential information we need to perform the visualizations.
+The datasets describing the results of the French election provides the essential information we need to perform the visualizations.
 Each file regroup the election results per region and per department in France for a specific year.
 However, key information is missing such as the political party of the candidates, those will need to be added in the preprocessing.
 Moreover, the data are not organized the same way between each file (i.e each election) and the preprocessing part will need to take care of the differences to gather the data.